Ocserv Advanced (Split Tunneling, IPv6, Static IP, Per User Configs, Virtual Hosting)

 • The second line disables tunneling DNS queries.

-• The third and fourth line set DNS servers for VPN clients.
+• The third and fourth lines set DNS servers for VPN clients.

-I use this trick to allow my another VPS (virtual private server) to connect to this VPN server without disrupting normal traffic, so the TUN device (vpns0) of my VPN server is always turned on, which means my VPN server will always have the private IP address 10.10.10.1.
+I use this trick to allow my another VPS (virtual private server) to connect to this VPN server without disrupting normal traffic, so the TUN device (vpns0) of my VPN server is always turned on, which means the private address of my VPN server 10.10.10.1 is always enabled.
+If you don’t have another VPS, you can also install the command-line OpenConnect client on the server itself, and then establish a VPN connection to itself.

 Save and close the file.
 Restart ocserv for the changes to take effect.